OR WAIT 15 SECS

 6. using the collected information to create value for both firms.

-Determining What You "Need" to Know Everything begins with an accurate understanding of what you need to know.
+Everything begins with an accurate understanding of what you need to know.
 Before starting the formal due diligence process, managers at Roche, for example, evaluate the opportunity along the entire commercialization pathway, from research to sales and marketing.
 In particular, they assess four dimensions: